 \section{Conclusion}

-We present LeAdQA, an efficifent framework that enhances multimodal reasoning in MLLMs for VideoQA through question rewriting and context-aware temporal grounding.
-Our approach reformulates question-option pairs to address causal gap in contextual understanding and employs these refined queries to guide precise causal-temporal grounding of relevant visual content.
-This selective processing approach significantly reduces computational overhead while improving answer quality.
-Extensive evaluations demonstrate consistent improvements in modeling question-answer causal relationship and contextual understanding in video-based reasoning tasks.
-Future work will explore more sophisticated retrieval for fine-grained pixel-level visual analysis and extend to long-form video comprehension through hierarchical query decomposition.
-Additionally, we will investigate structured chain-of-thought reasoning in MLLMs using visual-textual cues to improve comprehension of video content.
+We present LeAdQA, an efficient framework designed to enhance multimodal reasoning in MLLMs for VideoQA through causal-aware question refinement and context-aware temporal grounding.
+By reformulating question-option pairs to address causal gaps, LeAdQA facilitates precise grounding of relevant visual content, thereby improving answer accuracy while reducing computational overhead.
+Experimental results demonstrate consistent improvements in modeling causal relationships and contextual understanding across various video reasoning tasks.
+Future research will focus on extending this framework to longer videos by exploring hierarchical comprehension and frame token compression techniques for more accurate understanding.